Using material in class under Copyright Act

 • Song lyrics

 The Copyright Act sets out certain exceptions for educational institutions.
-For example, exceptions apply to content displayed on smartboards in class for educational purposes or content that is legally available from a freely accessible website.
 However, the scope of the exceptions has been given contradictory interpretations by copyright experts and has been contested in court.

 To take advantage of the exceptions as a teacher or professor, you need to meet some requirements.
 For instance, before displaying content on screen in class, you have to check whether the work can be purchased in an appropriate format.
 For content taken from the Internet, you have to make sure it was made legally accessible on the site and there is no clearly visible notice that prohibits use and no technological measures that limit access.